sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 #### Splicing wires with CMA

 Bare-metal wire splices were introduced to me by this [article](https://www.hpacademy.com/blog/how-to-splice-practical-splicing-demonstration/) from High Performance Academy.
 There are three open-barrel splices.
-These kinds of splices don't go by the usual AWG size but by the CMA or Circular Mil Area.
-Each wire has an estimated density of wires, giving us a certain area.
-Thinner wires have smaller CMA, thicker wires have larger CMA.
+These splices don't go by the usual AWG size but by the CMA or Circular Mil Area.
+Each wire has an estimated density of wires, giving us a particular area.
+Thinner wires have smaller CMA; thicker wires have larger CMA.
 This chart is a general reference for wire CMA.
 The chart below is an average I found on wire CMA, but it's close enough to club-spec.
-The advantage to these open-barrel types is that is doesn't include insulation and lets me see the wires physically spliced with a good connection without having to guess when putting them into a butt connector.
+The advantage to these open-barrel types is that it doesn't include insulation and lets me see the wires physically spliced with a good connection without having to guess when putting them into a butt connector.

-The issue I had with butt connectors were that I couldn't inspect the crimp after the fact, just pulling on it and hoping it stays.
+The issue I had with butt connectors was that I couldn't inspect the crimp after the fact, just pulling on it and hoping it stays.
 The connectors are slightly bulkier by comparison, but when you have to splice multiple wires in an area, it can look messy.
 Using the open-barrel splices lets us resolve both issues!

 **Table of AWG and its relative CMA**